Thinking Plague: History

-Early Plague
+Early Thinking Plague

-Mike Johnson and Bob Drake first met in 1978 and played in several cover bands.
+Mike Johnson and Bob Drake first met and played in several cover bands.
 They began experimenting with basement recordings in 1980 and by 1982 they had enough song material to attempt a few live performances.
 For these shows they enlisted the services of classically trained vocalist Sharon Bradford, luthier Harry Fleishman on keyboards, and Rick Arsenault on drums.
 This ensemble became the first incarnation of Thinking Plague.
 They played at a few venues around Denver in 1983 but their complicated music was not well received and Johnson and Drake decided to make an album of their material instead.

 With Bradford, Fleishman and Mark Fuller on drums the band worked on and off for almost a year recording their songs at a crude 8-track recording facility in the basement of an old slaughterhouse called the Packing House Studios.
 Having limited funds they did all the tracking and mixing themselves, and released the album, ...A Thinking Plague in 1984 on their own Endemic label.
 Only 500 LPs were pressed with each cover hand painted by Drake with spray-paint and a stencil.
 In spite of the small scale, low-tech quality of the release, a number of distributors, including Recommended Records and Wayside Music (Cuneiform Records) agreed to sell the album and it was well received by some critics.

 In 1985 Johnson and Drake began to record material for a new Thinking Plague album.
 The Packing House Studios had closed but they had access to a few "low budget" recording facilities in Denver.
 Having disbanded the "Packing House" group after their first album, Johnson and Drake recruited a new band: singer-songwriter Susanne Lewis, drummer Mark Fuller and keyboardist Eric Moon.
 Disregarding, or ignorant of the proper "industry" way of doing things, Thinking Plague recorded their second album, Moonsongs.
 The title track was a fifteen-and-a-half minute "tribal-pagan-environmental-anti-materialistic avant-rock ritual" composed by Johnson.
 Initially Moonsongs was released in 1986 on cassette by Endemic, but the following year the band signed with Dead Man's Curve Records in London and Moonsongs was released on LP.
 As with their first album, Moonsongs was praised in "progressive" circles and Thinking Plague enhanced their stature as an avant-rock band.

 Riding on the success of their two albums, Thinking Plague performed a series of live shows in 1987 in Denver, opening for Sonic Youth at one of them.
 Pianist/clarinetist Lawrence Haugseth joined the band for the live performances, but left in early 1988.
 Haugseth's brief stay did, however, establish the need for a woodwind/reed section in the band.
 Fuller and Moon had also left the band in late 1987, which prompted the acquisition of three new musicians: classical pianist, Shane Hotle, bassist Maria Moran, and Mark Harris on clarinet, saxophones and flutes.
 Drake switched from bass guitar to drums.